juvalen/mb-checker/README.md

 Clone this repository into a directory

-You may copy json **Bookmarks** file in which Chrome stores bookmarks to a file, or use a stored one.

-1. Run first `./scanJSON.py [-i input_file]` to scan all present URLs in live Bookmarks file and produce **Filtered.url** which includes a list of URLs and their resulting return code.
-It scans bbokmarks from bookmarks_bar, other and synced top folders. *concurrent* (32) parameter in que.py script defines the number of paralel threads.
+1. Run first `./scanJSON.py [-i input_file]` to scan all present URLs in Bookmarks file and produce **Filtered.url** which includes a list of URLs and their resulting return code.
+It scans bokmarks from bookmarks_bar, other and synced top folders. *concurrent* (32) parameter in que.py script defines the number of paralel threads.
 As this script crawls all bookmarks, it may take some time depending on the amount of original entries.

- -i input_file: Bookmark file to use. (if not specifies defaults to `/home/<user>/.config/google-chrome/Default/Bookmarks`)
+ -i input_file: Bookmark file to use. (if not specified defaults to live `/home/<user>/.config/google-chrome/Default/Bookmarks`)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This will generate **Filtered.url** in _output_ subdirectory, which contains a flat list of URLs and their status code.

-2. Run then `./buildJSON.py -d 301 404 406` to produce _output_/Bookmarks.out from Bookmarks and Filtered.url, removing duplicates (-d option).
-This can be run several times with disctinct return codes.
+2. Run then `./buildJSON.py -d 301 404 406` to produce _output_/Bookmarks.out from Bookmarks and Filtered.url, removing duplicates (-d option) and removing empty folders (-f option).
+This script can be run several times with disctinct return codes.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This last sample command will generate 7 files in _output_ subdirectory: